-As the title of this blog indicates, I am quite a fan of seminal post-punk band Gang of Four.
+As the (former) title of this blog ("Natural's Not In It") indicates, I am quite a fan of seminal post-punk band Gang of Four.
 For the uninitiated, "Natural's Not In It" appears on the band's masterful debut album, Entertainment!.
 Fast forward five years and three albums later, to 1983 and the band's first swan song, Hard.
 Lambasted by critics and fans alike, Hard has gotten a raw deal in my estimation.
 While I would rank it fourth out of the band's first four albums, I also consider Hard a fine record on its own terms.
-In fact, it is not much of a departure from the previous year's Songs of the Free, which featured the band's biggest hit, "I Love a Man in Uniform," a favorite in dance clubs on both sides of the Atlantic.
+In fact, it is not much of a departure from the previous year's Songs of the Free, which featured the band's biggest hit, "I Love a Man in a Uniform," a favorite in dance clubs on both sides of the Atlantic.

 Hard suffers in comparison to Gang of Four's earlier output, in particular Entertainment! and Solid Gold.
 To longtime fans of the band, Hard was and is considered a sell-out.
 A band that once refused to write songs about love now released a single entitled "Is It Love."
 However in the context of the band's progression, particularly on Songs of the Free, the refined dance-pop of Hard is a logical next step.
 No doubt feeling pressure to follow-up the surprise success of Songs of the Free, Gang of Four went the way of other post-punk outfits such as Scritti Politti and further tweaked their sound to fit the then-current craze for all things New Wave and synth pop.